mira97ali/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Wrote a script that creates a directory called my_dir with permissions 751 in the working directory using "mkdir -m 751 my_dir"

+# 13. Change group

+Created a file 13-change_group

+Wrote a script that changes the group owner to school for the file hello using "sudo chown"